Matadero Madrid

 Matadero Madrid is the site of a former slaughterhouse, the El Matadero y Mercado Municipal de Ganados (English: Municipal Slaughterhouse and Cattle Market) in the Arganzuela district of Madrid.
 Today, it is a contemporary arts centre.

 History

 Slaughterhouse

 Architect Luis Bellido y González was commissioned by the City Council of Madrid to design the complex.
 The slaughterhouse (in Spanish: matadero) and cattle market were built from 1911 and 1925.
-The project by was structured around a complex of pavilions characterized by functionality, constructive rationality, and conceptual simplicity.
-There is however a historicist element to the architecture, which incorporates Neo-Mudéjar features, such as tiles with abstract designs.
+The project was structured around a complex of pavilions characterized by functionality, constructive rationality, and conceptual simplicity.
+There is, however, a historicist element to the architecture, which incorporates Neo-Mudéjar features, such as tiles with abstract designs.
 The facilities began to be used in 1924 and 1925 and continued operation until the slaughterhouse closed in 1996.

 Arts centre

 At the turn of the 21st century, Madrid City Council decided to turn this space into an arts centre.
 The Matadero Madrid opened in 2006.